echogarden-project/echogarden/docs/Tasklist.md

 * Start thinking about some modules being available in the browser.
 Which node core APIs the use?
 Which of them can be polyfilled, an which cannot?
 * Change all the Emscripten WASM modules to use the `EXPORT_ES6=1` flag to all of them and rebuild them.
 Support for node.js was only added in September 2022 (https://github.com/emscripten-core/emscripten/pull/17915), so maybe wait a little bit until it is stable.
 * Remove built-in voices from `flite` to reduce size?
+* Slim down `kuromoji` package to the reduce base install size

 ## External bugs